Did Megalithic Sites in Turkey and Peru Share the Same Architects?

 - The Cataclysm of Easter Island - The Megalithic Wall of Vinapu (Part 5)

-A Chulpa tower at Sillustani with Lizard relief, Peru.
+Left: A Chulpa tower at Sillustani with Lizard relief, Peru.
+Right: Totem statue from Gobekli Tepe.
+Bottom: Chulpa tower at Cutimbo, Peru.
+(Author provided)

 The Rosetta Stone of South America

-At a site about six miles from Tiwanaku in Bolivia, a 3-foot wide ceramic bowl was discovered that shows proto-Sumerian writing, next to indigenous Aymara script.
-It has been labelled “The Rosetta Stone of South America".
-Not only does it suggest Sumerian visitors once arrived on the shores of Lake Titicaca, it has now been translated, and the use of this type of script has been dated to 3,500 BC.
+At a site about six miles (9.66 km) from Tiwanaku in Bolivia, a 3-foot (0.91 meter) wide ceramic bowl was discovered that shows proto-Sumerian writing, next to indigenous Aymara script.
+It has been labelled “The Rosetta Stone of South America."
+Not only does it suggest Sumerian visitors once arrived on the shores of Lake Titicaca, it has now been translated and the use of this type of script has been dated to 3,500 BC.
 What does this mean?
 It certainly looks like there was an ancient visit by Sumerians around 5,500 years ago, and when we look at the location of where this language was being used, suddenly we see a direct connection between Tiwanaku and the builders of Göbekli Tepe and surrounding sites.

-Arthur Posnansky the eminent archaeologist of Bolivia, dated Tiwanaku to around 17,000 years old based upon archaeoastronomy.
+Arthur Posnansky, an eminent archaeologist of Bolivia, dated Tiwanaku to around 17,000 years old based upon archaeoastronomy.
 However, since his initial deductions, this date has been revised several times, with the Fuenta Magna bowl possibly nailing down one date at least.
-When you visit Tiwanaku and Puma Punku, they look like a cataclysm has given its best shot to destroy them a very long time ago, and with the evidence of advanced agriculture beginning in both South America and the fertile crescent at about the same time, we must reconsider the idea that perhaps the Fuenta Magna bowl, is in fact, just part of a long cross-cultural bond that had existed for thousands of years.
+When you visit Tiwanaku and Puma Punku, they look like a cataclysm has given its best shot to destroy them a very long time ago, and with the evidence of advanced agriculture beginning in both South America and the fertile crescent at about the same time, we must reconsider the idea that perhaps the Fuenta Magna bowl is in fact just part of a long cross-cultural bond that had existed for thousands of years.

 It can easily be argued that these distant cultures are divided by not only space, but time, and that they would have come up with their ideas independently.
-I’m not so sure because carving high-reliefs, constructing polygonal walls, quarrying and transporting super-sized megaliths, are not things that that can be put away as simple ‘coincidences’ that any culture would just come up with, as they are all particularly difficult to achieve.
-Since the discovery of Göbekli Tepe, the re-dating of the sites in Peru and Bolivia needs some more investigation, as this kind of sophistication, at this incredibly early date, could be the shake-up academia needs, and may give us a new view into our ancestral megalithic origins.
+I’m not so sure.
+Carving high-reliefs, constructing polygonal walls, quarrying and transporting super-sized megaliths, are not things that that can be put away as simple “coincidences” that any culture would just come up with, as they are all particularly difficult to achieve.
+Since the discovery of Göbekli Tepe , the re-dating of the sites in Peru and Bolivia needs some more investigation, as this kind of sophistication, at this incredibly early date, could be the shake-up academia needs.
+Could it provide us with a new view into our ancestral megalithic origins?

 Top image: Top left: Cuzco, Peru.
 Top right: Western Italy.
 Bottom left: Alaca Hoyuk, Turkey.
 Bottom right: Casing stones on pyramid on Giza plateau.